Kaycee074/Kaycee074.github.io/_pages/about.md

 ## About me
 ___

-I am a graduate student(Ph.D.) in the  Department of [Electrical, Computer, and Systems Engineering at Rensselaer Polytechnic Institute](https://ecse.rpi.edu/).
+I am an AI research scientist with a solid background in machine learning, optimization, and control theory.
+Currently, I am a Ph.D. candidate in the Department of [Electrical, Computer, and Systems Engineering at Rensselaer Polytechnic Institute](https://ecse.rpi.edu/)
 My primary research interest lies at the intersection of artificial intelligence,  optimization, and control theory.
-Mainly, I am interested in developing: optimization methods for machine learning, sample efficient and safe policy learning algorithms, methods for evaluating these safe trained policies, and physics-guided deep learning models for learning the parameters of cyber-physical systems.
+Mainly, I am interested in developing: optimization methods for machine learning, sample efficient and safe policy learning algorithms, methods for evaluating these safe trained policies, and physics-Inspired data driven methods for modeling and control  of cyber-physical systems.
-Previously, I worked on developing evaluation methods for estimating reinforcement learning  trained policies on both safety and reward while leveraging offline datasets.
+I have diverse experience in working with and analyzing large datasets, applying advanced machine learning techniques, and leveraging cloud computing platforms like Google Cloud and AWS.

-Currently, in addition to studying the problem of automating hyperparameter optimization in safe reinforcement learning, I am involved in developing deep learning models based on the "physics" of cyber-physical systems (robots and smart systems) specifically  as a convolutional recurrent neural network.
+Some of the past and current research projects I am involved in include:

-Some of the current research projects I am involved in include:
+1. Automating safe reinforcement learning (AIRC Research)

-1. Automating safe reinforcement learning
+2. Off-policy evaluation for safe offline reinforcement learning (IBM Summer Research)
-2. Machine learning for bi-linear flow models
+3. Probabilistic Methods for Low rank adaptation(LORA) of Large Language methods
-3. Physics-guided deep learning of cyber-physical systems
+4. Machine learning for bi-linear flow models
-4. Off-policy evaluation for safe offline reinforcement learning (IBM Summer Research: 2022)
+5. Safety of multimodal machine learning models

 ## Education